Summary of a Guided Tour Through The Bundi Palace and Chitrashala

 • 4 am wake-up call, 9 am start of the day, 12 noon the break, and 4 evening hours Nagara, Shehnai was played for various activities.

 • The Palace was the location for the King and relatives to stay.
-Fort was to mount cannons, but sometimes for a change, it was visited by King.
+Fort was to mount cannons, but sometimes for a change, it was visited by the King.

 • The fifth ruler of Bundi Rao Var Singh (1336-1393) built the Taragarh fort.